KaartGroup/Chameleon/README.md

 ## Description

-Cross-platform GUI development project expanding upon Chameleon 1 functionalities.
-This application compare tabulated OSM data (.csv) and provide users with an output documenting changes.
-Current functionality includes detecting changes in ref, int_ref, name, and highway tags from OSM data.
-Chameleon 2 enables change grouping and multi-analytical capabilities.
-The project is under ongoing development, and is currently in Alpha.
+Cross-platform GUI development expanding upon Chameleon 1 functionalities.
+This application compares tabulated OSM data (.csv) and provide users with an output documenting changes between two timestamps.
+Current functionalities include detecting changes in ref, int_ref, name, and highway tags from OSM data.
+Chameleon 2 enables change grouping and multi-analytical capability for processing multiple user options at once.
+This project is under ongoing development, and Chameleon 2 is currently in Alpha stage.

 ## Installation